 Small Grantee Feature: Kazakh Perspectives on Chinese Investment

 Over the last several years, China has become a major player in Central Asia through its role as a key trade partner.
 However, this increase in investment has corresponded with increased negative attitudes of Central Asians towards China.
-Last February, the Hollings Center sponsored a roundtable organized by KIMEP University in Almaty, Kazakhstan to explore regional perspectives on Chinese investment.
-A report summarizing the roundtables key findings was recently published by KIMEP University.
+In February 2013, the Hollings Center sponsored a roundtable organized by KIMEP University in Almaty, Kazakhstan to explore regional perspectives on Chinese investment.
+A report summarizing the roundtable’s key findings was published in October 2013 by KIMEP University.